+Evaluating percent for art programs.
 Assessing percent for art programs is difficult because there are no clear statistical measures for the value of public art.
-State arts agencies face many questions when considering an evaluation effort.
+There are many questions state arts agencies face when considering an evaluation effort.
 What is the return on investment of a percent for art installation?
 Should percent for art installations be measured in terms of the creative economy?
 If so, how?
 Would a simple tally of visitors suffice to evaluate engagement with public art, or should evaluation efforts focus on measuring other effects, such as educational, aesthetic and civic impacts?